-- "unauthorized" when used to describe any act done in relation to a work, means - (a) if copyright subsists in the work, any act done otherwise than by or with the licence of the owner of the copyright; or - (b) if copyright does not subsist in the work, any act done otherwise than by or with the licence of the author or person lawfully claiming under him; - "wireless telegraphy" means the sending of electromagnetic energy over paths not provided by a material substance constructed or arranged for that purpose;
+- "telecommunication service" means a system for conveying visual images, sounds or other information by electronic means; - "Tribunal" means the Copyright Tribunal established under section 111; - "typeface" includes an ornamental motif used in printing; - "unauthorized" when used to describe any act done in relation to a work, means - (a) if copyright subsists in the work, any act done otherwise than by or with the licence of the owner of the copyright; - (b) if copyright does not subsist in the work, any act done otherwise than by or with the licence of the author or person lawfully claiming under him; - "WCT" means the WIPO Copyright Treaty adopted in Geneva on 20th December, 1996 and to which Barbados is a party; - "WIPO" means the World Intellectual Property Organisation; - "wireless telegraphy" means the sending of electromagnetic energy over paths not provided by a material substance constructed or arranged for that purpose; - "work" means - (a) a literary, dramatic, musical or artistic work;

-"work" means

-- (a) a literary work, a dramatic work, a musical work or an artistic work; - (b) a sound recording, film, broadcast or cable programme; - (c) the typographical arrangement of a published edition; or - (d) a database; - "work of joint authorship" means a work produced by the collaboration of 2 or more authors in which the contribution of each author is not separate from the contribution of the other author or authors; - "WPPT" means the WIPO Performances and Phonograms Treaty adopted in Geneva on the 20th day of December, 1996; - "writing" includes any form of notation, whether by hand or by printing, typewriting or any other process and regardless of the method by which or the medium in or on which it is recorded, and "written" shall be construed accordingly. - (2) References in this Act to the time at which, or the period during which, a work was made are references to the time or period at or during which it was first written down, recorded or expressed in some other material form.

-- (3) A reference in this Act, - (a) to the inclusion of a cable programme or work in a cable programme service is a reference to its transmission as part of the service; - (b) to the person including a cable programme or work in a cable programme service, is a reference to the person providing the service; and - (c) to the copying of a work of any description shall be construed to include a reference to storing the work in any medium by electronic means. - (4) In determining the person vested with author's rights in respect of a literary work, a dramatic work, a musical work, an artistic work or a database the following principles apply: - (a) if one individual was the author of the work, the rights vest in that individual: - (b) if 2 or more individuals were the authors of the work, the rights vest in them jointly; - (c) if there is no evidence to the contrary, the author of a work is the individual whose name is indicated on the work as its author. - (5) For the purposes of this Act, a public performance is a performance given in a place of public entertainment where musical works are performed or transmitted by radio or television, either with the participation of performers or by mechanical, electronic, sound or audiovisual processes.
+- (b) a sound recording, film, broadcast or cable programme; - (c) the typographical arrangement of a published edition; - (d) a database; - "work of joint authorship" means a work produced by the collaboration of 2 or more authors in which the contribution of each author is not separate from the contribution of the other author or authors; - "WPPT" means the WIPO Performances and Phonograms Treaty adopted in Geneva on 20th December, 1996; - "writing" includes any form of notation, whether by hand or by printing, typewriting or any other process and regardless of the method by which or the medium in or on which it is recorded; - (2) References in this Act to the time at which, or the period during which, a work was made are references to the time or period at or during which it was first written down, recorded or expressed in some other material form. - (3) A reference in this Act - (a) to the inclusion of a cable programme or work in a cable programme service is a reference to its transmission as part of the service; - (b) to the person including a cable programme or work in a cable programme service, is a reference to the person providing the service; and - (c) to the copying of a work of any description shall be construed to include a reference to storing the work in any medium by electronic means. - (4) In determining the person vested with author's rights in respect of a literary, dramatic, musical or artistic work or database the following principles apply: - (a) if one individual was the author of the work, the rights vest in that individual;